Contents

 For example, if a website received 10,000 visitors in the month of January, and 500 of those visitors made a purchase, the conversion rate KPI for that month would be 500/10,000 = 5%.

-It is important to note that conversion rate KPI can vary widely depending on the specific goals of the website and the nature of the desired action.
+It is important to note that website conversion rate KPI can vary widely depending on the specific goals of the website and the nature of the desired action.
 For example, a website that is focused on generating leads may have a lower conversion rate than a website that is focused on generating sales, as it may be easier to get a visitor to fill out a form than to make a purchase.

-Tracking conversion rate KPI can be useful for identifying opportunities for improving the effectiveness of a website in converting visitors into customers or leads.
+Tracking website conversion rate KPI can be useful for identifying opportunities for improving the effectiveness of a website in converting visitors into customers or leads.
 It can also be useful for comparing the performance of different marketing channels or campaigns, as well as for identifying patterns or trends over time.

 Bounce rate